microsoft/agogosml/docs/assets/design/README.md

 - Each sub pipeline will consist of one or more testing procedures (unit tests/Integration)
 - Once the sub pipelines are finished and tagged images are pushed to the container registry, E2E tests will run to validate the complete flow.
-- Testing components are deployed on the same docker client as the Input/Output components and acts as both events producer and events consumer (such as EventHub mock)
+- Testing components are deployed on the same docker client as the Input/Output components and acts as both events producer and events consumer (mock event generators)
   - communication is internal to the docker cluster and ensures sufficient performance
-- The DevOps pipeline will continuously check the tests containers exit code and accordingly will decide if the new version is passed the validation
+- The DevOps pipeline will continuously check the tests containers exit code and accordingly will decide if a new version passed validation.

 # Open issues